bicpi/bicpi.github.io/_posts/2013-03-14-moving-to-the-cloud-part-2-enabling-database-session-storage.markdown

 ---
 layout: post
 title: "Moving to the cloud part 2: Enabling database session storage"
 date: 2013-03-14 21:13:06
-categories: cloud aws database mysql
+redirect_from: /cloud/aws/database/mysql/2013/03/14/moving-to-the-cloud-part-2-enabling-database-session-storage/
 ---

 By default, PHP persists every user session to a single file stored in the